 The Public Transit Division manages several key programs supporting the Department's vision of an efficient transportation system in livable communities.
-The scope of these programs includes transit policy initiatives across the state, oversight and training to help ensure program compliance and funds investment strategies based on service-area population and other driving forces.
+The scope of these programs includes transit policy initiatives across the state, oversight and training to help ensure program compliance.
+Individual programs fund investment strategies based on service-area population and other driving forces.

-Supports public transportation in both urban areas and rural communities (population below 50,000) and Tribal governments in Oregon.
+Supports public transportation for urban and rural communities and assists Tribal governments in Oregon.

 Focuses on service and capital transit asset improvements for seniors and individuals with disabilities.